ManuelDMorales/datagen-sngw-phen/README.md

 In addition, the file `Toolbox.py` is included, which contains specific functions for the notebooks.

-# Special instructions
+# Important instructions

-All scripts were run locally, and in some cells, you will need to edit path locations.
-The set of 600 phenomenological waveforms used in this work is available in the public folder: XXX.
-Once you download this folder, locate it at the same level as the folder `Codes`, as shown in the three detailed in the previous section.
+1. All scripts were run locally, and in some cells, you will need to edit path locations.
+The set of 600 phenomenological waveforms used in this work is available in the public folder Waveforms_orig.
+Once you download this folder, locate it in your local machine as shown in the tree of the previous section.

+2. In the input of `Prepare_Waveforms.ipynb` script, you can change the rescaling factor (Resc_factor) to change the SNR values of injected signals.
+It should be stressed that, depending on the noise realization, the distribution of SNR values can be displaced as shown in `Populations.ipynb` script.

+3. To vary the length of the windows

+4. Before run `Process_PhenWaveforms.ipynb` to perform injections along a whole noise segment of 4,096 s), it is highly recommended to apply them only on a small segment of a few tens of seconds.
+To perform this first check, you need to...